SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 SQream DB executes JOIN operations very effectively.
 It is almost always better to JOIN tables at query-time rather than flatten/denormalize your tables.

-This will also reduce storage size.
+This will also reduce storage size and reduce row-lengths.

+We highly suggest using ``INT`` or ``BIGINT`` as join keys, rather than a text/string type.

 Convert external tables to native tables
 -------------------------------------------